 A resolution or minute action must be approved by the local jurisdiction's governing body prior to the Board approval of grant funds.
-A sample resolution is included as Exhibit 7-4 local agencies, at a minimum, must include items a-h.
+A sample resolution is included as Exhibit 7-4.
+Local agencies, at a minimum, must include items a-h.
 The mechanism selected shall serve as a formal request for CTFP funds and states that matching funds will be provided by the agency, if necessary.
 All project requests must be included in this action.
 If a draft copy of the resolution is provided, the local jurisdiction must also provide the date the resolution will be finalized by the local jurisdiction's governing body.

-Right-of-way Acquisition/Disposal Plan
+ROW Acquisition/Disposal Plan

-For all projects requesting right-of-way phase funding, a detailed plan for acquisition/disposal of excess right-of-way, along with any reasonable labor costs expected, must be included.
-The right-of-way acquisition/disposal plan and labor cost estimate must be submitted using the "right-of-way acquisition/disposal plan" form provided by OCTA and available for download at https://ocfundtracker.octa.net.
+For all projects requesting ROW phase funding, a detailed plan for acquisition/disposal of excess right-of-way, along with any reasonable labor costs expected, must be included.
+The ROW acquisition/disposal plan and labor cost estimate must be submitted using the

+"ROW acquisition/disposal plan" form provided by OCTA and available for download at https://ocfundtracker.octa.net.